HOW BASKETBALL CHANGES LIVES

-I barely landed in Budapest after 21 hours of air travel from Los Angeles, but that afternoon I was already walking through the main bridge of my old high school town with my six-year old nephew, Zeteny.
+I barely landed in Budapest after a 21 hours flight from Los Angeles, but by the afternoon I was already walking across the main bridge of my old high-school town with my six-year old nephew, Zeteny.
 My brother and his family settled in the small town of Jaszbereny some time back.
-With a little over 27,000 inhabitants, its slow river and its weeping willows the town was everything but buzzing.
-It was only me and Zeteny crossing the main bridge on the gloomy December day.
-With Christmas just three days away, and the sun already gone by 4:00 pm the city resembled a ghost town.
+With a little over 27,000 inhabitants, its slow-moving river and its weeping willows the town was everything but buzzing.
+It was only me and Zeteny crossing the bridge on the gloomy December day.
+With Christmas just around the corner, and the sun already hidden behind the horizon by 4:00 pm, the city resembled a ghost town.
 There was not one soul around just some distant dogs howling through the early evening.
 We walked by a few withering homes, approaching a dark alley.
 That’s when I saw him.
 His hood covering his face and his jacket silhouetting his powerful frame, he was walking towards us.
 The faint street -light finally gave him the glow.

 “What are YOU doing here?”- I asked in a curious tone, referring to his African appearance in a very “white” town.
-“What are YOU doing here?” came his sass for he was surprised to hear my perfect English in the middle of a small Hungarian town.
-“I just arrived from L.A. to see my family for Christmas.
+“What are YOU doing here?” came his sass for he was surprised to hear my decent English in the middle of the small Hungarian town.
+“I just arrived from L.A. to visit my family for Christmas.
 But really, where did you come from?” “ I am from Birmingham, Alabama.
 My name is Orlando Coleman and I play for the JKSE, Jaszbereny’s baskeball team”, he said and reached out to shake my hand.
 My nephew stood there with his deep blue, inquiring eyes. “ We have a big game tonight in the tournament, and you and your nephew should come”.
-Zeteny has never been to a basketball game before, as for me, aside from playing a few games in high school and subsequently tearing several ligaments in my ankle- I didn’t have much connection to the game.
-Yet, I was excited about the possibility to introduce my nephew - who I haven’t seen since he was an infant- to the world of basketball and to spend quality time with my blood.
-I told Orlando we would come and watch him play.
+Zeteny had never been to a basketball game before, as for me, aside from playing a few games in high-school and subsequently tearing several ligaments in my ankle- I didn’t have much connection to the game.
+Yet, I was excited about the possibility to introduce my nephew - who I hadn’t seen since he was an infant- to the world of basketball and to spend quality time with him.
+I told Orlando we would come to the game.
 There was only one hurdle.
-To convince my family to let me take Zeteny with me, as they are more on the traditional side.
-When it’s Christmas we stay at home and watch the candle burn and marvel at our oversized Christmas tree that I mourn each time they cut out.
+To convince my family to let me take Zeteny with me.
+In my family, when it’s Christmas, we stay at home and watch the candle burn and marvel at our oversized Christmas tree which I mourn each time they cut down.

 Once the game started, I positioned myself by the sidelines with my camera.
-The game was astonishing.
+The game was incredible.
 Orlando with his superhuman build and skill along with his teammate, Damier Pitts, from North Carolina ruled the game.
-At times I would look up at the bleachers and see my brother in complete ecstasy surrendering to the magic of basketball, along with his son, my nephew, screaming his little heart out with the close to 500 people in the audience.
-Apparently basketball wasn’t “for losers”.
+At times, I would look up at the bleachers and see my brother in complete ecstasy surrendering to the magic of basketball, along with his son, my nephew, screaming his little heart out together with the close to 500 people in the audience.
+Apparently, basketball wasn’t for "losers”.
 During halftime, I caught up with Orlando and thanked him for inviting us.
-I knew that our chance encounter was for a reason.
+I knew that our chance-encounter was for a reason.
 Then the guys began their skilled hussle again.
-As for me, my photography skilled failed me.
+As for me, my photography skills failed me.
 Sports photography is a whole different ball game Literally.
-The speed, the quick focus, burst mode, the unpredictability of players, and not having the right lens produced images I was not proud of.
+The speed, the quick focus, the burst mode, the unpredictability of players, and not having the right lens produced images I was not proud of.
 Yet, I was hooked.
 I wanted to produce quality images.
 I wanted to learn and master sports photography.

-At the end of the game, I watched my brother not wanting to leave the bleachers, he had so much fun and I watched Zeteny run to the court with the other children.
-It was his first time he held a basketball.
+At the end of the game, I watched my brother not wanting to leave the bleachers for he had so much fun and I watched Zeteny run to the court with the other children.
+It was the first time he held a basketball.
 He was beside himself.
-With his lanky arms he threw the ball and wanted that “bucket” so bad.
+With his lanky arms, he threw the ball and wanted to get that “bucket” so bad.
 I told my brother I would meet them at the house as I had to catch up with Orlando after the game.
-When he finally came out, his eyes were shining with the winners light.
-We decided to meet after their team-meal held at the very restaurant I had my prom dinner some 23 years back, by the old bridge.
+When Orlando finally exited the gymnasium, his eyes were shining with the winner's light.
+We decided to meet after their team dinner held at the very restaurant I had my prom dinner some 23 years back, by the old bridge.

-It was somewhat late and I didn’t want to stay out too long.
-Eventually, Orlando and Damier met me outside and we headed back to their apartment to view the pictures.
-Although I took about 200 images there wasn’t much to see.
-The majority were blurry, the colors off and missing highlight moments- I sat on the couch embarrassed and couldn’t wait to leave.
-There was not one image that the guys wanted or liked.
-It was perfect timing when some of their friends and teammates showed up for some post-game celebration.
+It was late and I didn’t want to stay out too long.
+Eventually, Orlando and Damier met me outside the restaurant and we headed back to their apartment to view the pictures.
+Even though I took about 200 images there wasn’t much to see.
+The majority of them were out of focus, the colors off and I missed the highlight moments.
+I sat on the sofa embarrassed and couldn’t wait to leave.
+There was not one image that the guys wanted for their social media.
+It was perfect timing when a few of their friends and teammates showed up for some post-game celebration.
 Defeated in my craft, I left Orlando’s home.

 I woke up late.
 Jet lag got the best of me.
 By the time I walked downstairs, Zeteny was already playing geologist with the set I brought for him from NatGeo.
 I loved everything about that boy, his purity, his inquiring and beyond bright mind and I knew we were going to have the best Christmas we never had.
 Zeteny told me he wanted to be Orlando and Damier when he grew up and that he wanted to learn to play basketball.
 I smiled “ Basketball is for losers” I remembered my brother saying the day before.

 As green as I was in the world of sports photography, I wanted to show Orlando my skills as a portrait photographer.
-And off we went into the sleepy winter town taking the most beautiful and raw pictures.
-As tough and powerful as Orlando was on the court as vulnerable he became through my lens.
+And off we went that afternoon into the sleepy winter town taking the most beautiful and raw pictures.
+As tough and powerful as Orlando was on the court as vulnerable he became in front of my lens.
 He has never modeled before and I loved that.
 I loved that he paid attention to the light, that he understood that being vulnerable during a shoot would make for a great image.
-And I loved his openness to lose his jacket and shirt in the 10 Celsius weather.
-That quality brings about a great model.
 He shared with me how he missed his family and how he and Damier would be alone for Christmas.
 That didn’t sit well with me, so I made a plan.

-You could bite the silence, it was so thick in the room in front of our oversized Christmas tree.
+You could bite the thick silence in the room in front of our oversized Christmas tree.
 “What do you think the guys would like to eat?” asked my mom eventually, and the deal was sealed.
 I knew that some family members would probably have their own views and opinions, but the final words belonged to my sister in law, Ildiko, my brother and Mom.

-When Orlando and Damier showed up the next day for Christmas dinner everyone in my family froze around the dinner table the moment the guys walked through the door.
-With a little delay, it was my brother who welcomed them in with some good booze.
-I watched two members of our family excuse themselves and leaving at the sight of my guests.
-Then within twenty minutes the somber Christmas dinner turned into a mega party with my brother proposing an array of liqueur, my mom offering bizarre foods the guys had never tasted.
-And my nephew, Zeteny was in heaven to see his heroes from the court flesh and blood in our home.
+When Orlando and Damier showed up the next day for Christmas dinner, everyone in my family froze around the dinner table the moment the guys walked through the door.
+With a little delay, it was my brother who welcomed them in with some good old Hungarian booze.
+I watched two family members excuse themselves and leave at the sight of my guests.
+Then within twenty minutes the somber Christmas dinner turned into a mega party with my brother proposing an array of liqueur to the guys and my mom offering bizarre foods to them.
+My nephew, Zeteny was overjoyed to see his heroes from the court in our home.
 As for me, I watched from the sidelines what true Christmas was about: all-encompassing love and community and giving without any agenda.
 I knew there and then that my nephew’s life would forever change.

 I showed up to he next game having read some articles about sports photography.
 My brother, Zeteny and Ildiko were gleaming from the bleachers.
-The two staff -photographers Balazs and Gyuri greeted me and I told them how I wasn’t really prepared as my 70-200 mm zoom lens was in the U.S. Gyuri loaned me his 200mm $5000 prime lens and I was humbled by his kindness.
-And for once I got some decent pictures from that game, but still a lot more to learn.
+The two staff -photographers Balazs and Gyuri greeted me and I told them how I wasn’t really prepared as my 70-200 mm zoom lens was in the U.S. Gyuri loaned me his 200mm $5000 prime lens.
+I was humbled by his kindness and for once, I got some decent pictures from that game, but still a lot more to learn.

-As for my nephew, Zeteny- he became the best in his age group on the basketball team, my brother bought him a hoop and he is always out there putting in work, sometimes Damier would show him how to dribble.
-He turned from a bullied boy into a confident, strong, seven-year old who feels and is invincible.
+As for my nephew, Zeteny- he became the best in his age group on the local basketball team,.
+My brother bought him a hoop and he is always out putting in work.
+Sometimes Damier would drop in to show him how to dribble.
+He turned from a bullied, shy boy into a confident, strong, seven-year old who feels and is invincible.
 My family shook their racially “conservative” views.
-Last I heard, my brother took Orlando and Damier sailing on his 46 feet sailboat.
+Last I heard, my brother took Orlando and Damier sailing on bro's 46 feet sailboat.
 All that happened because some invisible force put Orlando and I together in that alley on the cold winter day.
-Till this day we still joke with my brother about his famous line and with experience and watching his own son throw bucket after bucket he now sees that basketball isn’t for losers.
+Till this day, we still joke with my brother about his famous line and watching his own son throw bucket after bucket, he now sees that basketball isn’t for losers.